esPass/espass.github.io/why.md

 ### Ticket auctions

 It is then possible to do smart-contracts for ticket auctions.
 This might be an interesting way for the problem of price-finding for certain events.
 If they make it to expensive: the capacity will not be leveraged.
 If they make it to cheap: they lose money ( or karma points when they are used for paying for the event).
+This way the extra profits go to the artists/promoter/organizer/venue/.. instead of people that trade with tickets.

 Coupons
 -------